 fuboTV was initially interested in a different brand of sports than NCAA athletics: they were a soccer-only skinny bundle for fans of La Liga, Serie A, and some other major foreign leagues.
 But fuboTV has since reinvented itself as a skinny bundle of a more general sort while taking pains to retain a sports focus and now bill themselves as both a general-interest skinny bundle and a must-have for sports fans.

 fuboTV now features the Pac-12 Network, making it one of just a few ways to for fans to watch the Pac-12 Network without cable.
-The national version of the Pac-12 Network comes in fuboTV’s base package, which will cost you $39.99 per month ($44.99/month if you live in the area served by MSG’s networks).
+The national version of the Pac-12 Network comes in fuboTV’s cheapest base package, “fubo,” which will cost you $44.99 per month.
 To get the Pac-12 Network’s six different regional feeds, you’ll have to sign up for the Sports Plus package, which is an add-on package that builds on the base package.
-That’s $8.99/month.
+That’s $8.99 per month.
 You can read our review of fuboTV here.

 Can I Watch the Pac-12 Network on Roku, Fire TV, Apple TV, or Chromecast?